by Gerhard Horn

 Judge it by as many reviews as you want, these two SUVs are so similar in the way they do things.
 Instead of building an elevated sensory deprivation tank, these manufacturers followed a recipe that would result in an engaging drive, making for an interesting comparison.
 The Jag has the same all-wheel-drive setup as the Alfa.
 It's rear-wheel drive by default and only sends power to the front wheels when things start to go sideways.
 The F-Pace also has an engaging front end, based around the same architecture as the F-Type sports car.
 The Jag is also bigger, and more comfortable, but the Alfa has a better infotainment system.

 The current X3 is a magnificent car.
 It does everything you could want from an SUV.
 Every single model in the line-up is superb, and it scores top marks in every category that matters.
 You can certainly see and feel that BMW has been at this for a while now.
 The X3 also has a sporty side to it, though it's trapped underneath a veneer of electronics, sound dampening, and luxury.
 There's no doubt that the X3 could keep up with the Alfa.
 Heck, it may even be faster, but it's the way it does it that matters.
 The X3, though brisk, falls more on the comfort side of the spectrum.
 It rides with more composure and aims to remove as much noise and harshness as possible.
 In many ways, it's the perfect blend between sportiness and luxury.
-If that's what your after, look no further than the X3.
+If that's what you're after, look no further than the X3.

-The most popular competitors of 2021 Alfa Romeo Stelvio:
+The most popular competitors of 2022 Alfa Romeo Stelvio: